Mark James (golfer): Ryder Cup

-James represented Great Britain & Ireland or Europe in the Ryder Cup seven times including 1989 when Europe tied the match and retained the cup they had won in 1987, and 1995 when they won it outright.
-He was the European captain in the controversial "Battle of Brookline" in 1999, when the behaviour of the American galleries and team created a great deal of resentment in Europe, and also James' own actions during the matches drew fire from both sides of the Atlantic.
+James represented Great Britain & Ireland or Europe in the Ryder Cup seven times.
+Future Ryder Cup-winning captain Tony Jacklin considered the "disruptive" behaviour of James and fellow player Ken Brown at the 1979 event "a total disgrace"; they were each fined and later banned from international matches.
+James was a member of the team in 1989 when Europe tied the match and retained the cup they had won in 1987, and 1995 when they won it outright.
+He was also European captain in the controversial "Battle of Brookline" in 1999, when the behaviour of the American galleries and team created a great deal of resentment in Europe, and also James' own actions during the matches drew fire from both sides of the Atlantic.

-Prior to the event, James controversially chose Andrew Coltart as his second captain's pick on the team, thus leaving out Nick Faldo and Bernhard Langer (veterans who were the two most successful players for the European team in Ryder Cup history).
+Prior to the event, James chose Andrew Coltart as his second captain's pick on the team, thus leaving out Nick Faldo and Bernhard Langer (veterans who were the two most successful players for the European team in Ryder Cup history).
 In one of the most discussed moves in the Ryder Cup, James then kept Jean van de Velde, Jarmo Sandelin and Coltart on the bench during all sixteen matches during the first two days of play, relegating them to singles matches on Sunday only.
 His refusal to play those three first-time players helped lead to Europe's defeat, as none of the three won their one match.
 On the other hand, United States captain Ben Crenshaw played all twelve players at least once during the first two days, even though Mark O'Meara only played once.

 James published a best selling book about the event called Into the Bear Pit in 2000.
 In addition to criticising the behaviour of the Americans at Brookline, it also detailed James' clashes with some of his fellow Europeans including Faldo, the fading superstar whose merits as a potential captain's pick for the Ryder Cup had been much debated in the UK.
 James revealed in his book that just before the Ryder Cup began he had thrown a letter of encouragement from Faldo into the bin rather than share it with team.
 The controversy that this revelation aroused led to James resigning as one of Europe's Ryder Cup vice-captains for 2001.

 A follow-up book, called After the Bear Pit, covering James' cancer and his experiences as a European Tour player, as well as further thoughts on the Ryder Cup, appeared in 2002.